Skip to content

 For manual waveform inspection and event-by-event review, OSCAR is hard to beat.
 If you need to zoom into a specific 30-second window and examine individual breaths, OSCAR is the right tool.

-AirwayLab computes the Glasgow Index (9-component breath shape score), FL Score, Regularity, Periodicity, and more.
-These synthesise thousands of breaths into actionable numbers you can track over time.
+The Glasgow Index (9-component breath shape score), FL Score, Regularity, Periodicity, and more synthesise thousands of breaths into numbers you can track over time.

 Side-by-Side Comparison